filgusto/rosiChallenge-sbai2019/README.md

 This repository is structured as a ROS package.
 The folders organization is as follows:

-- `cenas` - Contains simulation cenes of the challenge.
-You may load them inside V-REP simulator.

 - `config` - Contains the **.yaml** files with simulation parameters.
 You may change them accordingly to your needs.